ethteck/coddog/README.md

 # coddog

 What is cod dog? cod dog is a dog that sniffs for cod.
-Dogs like cod, so, you know, it checks out.

 ### Configuration
 The configuration is as follows (named config.toml):